kamesstory/kamesstory.github.io/maicroscope/quick-reference.md

 - The number 7
 - Arabic script

 What is this neuron even doing?
-This is called **polysemanticity**—one neuron responding to multiple, often completely unrelated concepts.
+This is called **polysemanticity**.
+One neuron responds to multiple, often completely unrelated concepts.

 Why does this happen?
-The model needs to represent way more concepts than it has neurons.
-A model with 100,000 neurons might need to represent millions of concepts—"Golden Gate Bridge," "past tense," "sarcasm," "the color red," and approximately one million other things.
+Well, think about all the things there are to know — there's far too much!
+The model has too few neurons to store one fact or idea per neuron.
+A model with 100,000 neurons might need to represent billions of concepts — "Golden Gate Bridge," "past tense," "sarcasm," "the color red," and billions of other things.

-The model solves this through **superposition**: it packs multiple features into the same neurons by exploiting sparsity.
-If concept A appears in 1% of inputs and concept B appears in a different 1% of inputs, the model can use overlapping neurons to represent both.
+The model solves this through what is called **superposition**: it packs multiple concepts or ideas into the same neurons.
+How does that happen?
+By exploiting how frequently the information appears — aka **sparsity**.
+If the "golden gate bridge" appears in 1% of inputs and "rice water hair conditioner" appears in a very different 1% of inputs, the model can use overlapping neurons to represent both.
 There's occasional interference when both appear at once, but most of the time it works fine.
 It's efficient, but terrible for our understanding.
 We can't just read off what neurons mean because they don't have clean, single meanings.

-We need better tools.
+We need a better way to think about how models store information.

 ---